justicephysics/humanos2.0/hydrogen-thread.md

 Hydrogen is the proof that the cosmos is one.
 The fire and the water are not opposites; they are two expressions of the same underlying reality—the Y‑universe, governed by the same fundamental principles.

 And the Space State is the civilization that finally understands this unity.
-It uses the fire (fusion, sunlight) and the water (oceans, desalination, cold chains) within the framework of the static plenum, guided by the upgraded equation $\(E = MC^2 \times L\)$.
+It uses the fire (fusion, sunlight) and the water (oceans, desalination, cold chains) within the framework of the static plenum, guided by the upgraded equation ( $$E = MC^2 \times L$$ ).
 It is the first civilization designed to live in harmony with the Hydrogen Thread.

 ---